raspberrypilearning/sensing-space/lesson-1/lesson.md

   11. Leonardo
   12. Truss and Photovoltaic Arrays

-1. Their first task will to be conduct some research on their module and find out what it does, when it was launched and who it was made by.
+1. Their first task will to be conduct some research on their module and find out what it does, when it was launched, and who it was made by.
 This may be best provided as a homework task before the project begins.

 2. No guides have been provided on the construction of the modules themselves.
-You should incourage your students to use a range of materials and be as creative as possible.
-Ensue that you give them approximate dimension for the construction, as you are going to have to join them together at the end.
+You should encourage your students to use a range of materials and be as creative as possible.
+Ensue that you give them approximate dimensions for the construction, as you are going to have to join all the modules together at the end.

 3. The Tranquility module and Cupola has been left out of the list.
 This is going to be yours to make.
 Follow the simple guide below to produce the Tranquility module containing the Sense HAT.